lokendra123456/SpringBoot-Microservices/README.md

 * Two Article Services running on ports: 8081
 * Two Author Services running on ports: 8082

+Note:- For running the indivisual java applications use fallowing commad. mvn spring-boot-run

 API Url:-
  Open the browser hit the url . it works through gateway
 * http://localhost:8080/api/autoattendents